tomaslangkaas/musty.js/README.md

 * Extensive browser support (tested in IE6+)
 * Support for custom formatters

+## Setup

+The file `must.js` contains the library.
+The file sets up a global variable `must` which contains the whole library in a self-invoking function expression.

+This may be customized by changing the opening expression `var must= ...` to whatever, such as `whateverNamespaceOrModule.templateCompiler = ...`.

 ## Documentation and examples

 ### Variables and function variables